top of page

 Straw-bale building is a construction method commonly used in natural/eco building construction.
 Research has shown that straw-bale construction is a sustainable method for building, from the standpoint of both materials and energy needed for heating and cooling.
 Advantages of straw-bale construction over conventional building systems include the renewable nature of straw, cost, easy availability, naturally fire-retardant and high insulation value.
-Straw-bale walls are typically coated with a thick layer of lime plaster, which provides a thermal mass.
+Straw-bale walls are typically coated with a thick layer of lime plaster.
 The combination of insulation and thermal mass provide an excellent platform for passive solar building design for winter and summer.
 And the cosiness of the Lodge is a testament to this.

 For all the benefits and appeal of natural building it is however extremely labour-intensive and takes a long time with a LOT of helpful hands.
 We are hugely indebted to the close-to 100 amazing volunteers who came from all corners of the world to learn about natural building techniques with us and get their hands dirty, without whom we'd almost certainly still be building!